All Episodes

 Small states, afraid of being dominated by large states, wanted equal representation for each state and wanted minority rights protected.

-One house to protect majority rule, the other to protect minority rights.
+Eventually, the convention settled on a two-house Congress: one house to protect majority rule, the other to protect minority rights.

-One house would be organized as the Iraqi Parliament is today, with a member of Parliament for every constituency and all constituencies of roughly equal population.
+One house would be organized as the Iraqi parliament is today, with a member of parliament for every constituency and all constituencies of roughly equal population.

 In the other house, each of the three dominant religious groups would have an equal voice.